 According to WHO global statistics, at least 2.8 million people die every year as a result of either being obese or overweight.
 Whereas this used to be a major problem in developed countries, now it is prevalent in middle- and low-income countries too.
 In 2008, over 40 million preschool children were found to be obese worldwide.

 WHO defines obesity as a complex health concern that can damage your body which results from abnormal accumulation of fat.
 The common measurement used to determine obesity is the Body Mass Index (BMI).
 A normal BMI is between 18.5 to 24.99.
-A reading of between 25 to 29.99 is considered overweight, and above 30 being obese.
+A reading of between 25 to 29.99 is considered overweight, and above 30 is obese.

 Obesity can be inherited or result from environmental, food, or exercise choices.
 In most cases, it affects folks with a sedentary lifestyle or poor people with limited food choices and who suffer from malnutrition.
 It increases the risks of developing heart problems, kidney problems, cancer, respiratory infections, high blood pressure, type 2 diabetes, etc.